dummbold/pi-optimizer/README.md

 ---

 ## English 🇺🇸🇬🇧
-The Pi-Optimizer is a Unix shell script for Raspberry Pi computers that are intended to run "headless" (without a monitor and keyboard).
+The PiPutzer ("PiCleaner") is a Unix shell script for Raspberry Pi computers that are intended to run "headless" (without a monitor and keyboard).
 These systems do not require a number of functions that are installed and loaded by default in Pi-OS, consuming RAM and CPU power.
 The script disables these functions – permanently!
 Often, simply turning them off in the /boot/firmware/config.txt file is not enough.
 They must also be added to the "blacklist."
 The script handles this interactively.

 Specifically, the following functions are affected: